View Holidays

 Airports in Greece

-How to get to the Greece
+How to get to Greece

 An average flight time from London to Athens is 3 hours and 40 minutes, with durations varying slightly depending on where you fly.
 We have holidays with direct flights from London and most major UK airports.
 Pick your ideal local airport and date, the click Search.

-When to go to the Greece
+When to go to Greece

-Those pristine islands of white-washed structures, colour-tinted beaches and mystic historical sites promise a balmy holiday in paradise.
+Those pristine islands of whitewashed structures, colour-tinted beaches and mystic historical sites promise a balmy holiday in paradise.
 The trick is to know when to go.

 The summer high season spans from June to mid-September, where temperatures can range between 25°C to mid-thirties and the sea hovers in the comfortable twenties.
-The rainy season coincides with the winter season, which runs from November to February, when you can expect seasonal rainfall and lower temperatures averaging 9°C. Many tourists holiday in Greece during late spring (April, May) and early autumn (September, October) for its' moderate climate.
+The rainy season coincides with winter, which runs from November to February, when you can expect seasonal rainfall and lower temperatures averaging 9°C. Many tourists holiday in Greece during late spring (April, May) and early autumn (September, October) for its moderate climate.
 During this time, the weather is pleasant for sightseeing Greek wonders and experiencing annual traditions in more comfortable conditions.
 Check out our 'best time to visit' guide to help you plan your perfect holiday to Greece.

 Best hotels in Greece